 def kernelChoice(ans = ''):

 Then there is a dictionary containing all the kernels as Numpy arrays (see code below).
 After which the function asks for the choice if none has been passed to it already and returns the array and its name.
-Note also that Numpy has been imported as np (import numpy as np).
+Note also that Numpy has been imported as np (

 '''Returns a kernel to use with mustard as well as the name of the kernel.